stellar/django-polaris/README.rst

 maintained by the `Stellar Development Foundation`_ (SDF).
 Using Polaris, you can run a web server supporting any combination of SEP-1, 6, 10, 12, 24, and 31.

-While Polaris handles the majority of the business logic described in each SEP, there are pieces of functionality that can only be implemented by the developer using Polaris.
+While Polaris implements the majority of the functionality described in each SEP, there are pieces of functionality that can only be implemented by the developer using Polaris.
 For example, only an anchor can implement the integration with their partner bank.

-This is why each SEP implemented by Polaris comes with a programmable interface, or integration points, for developers to inject their own business logic.
+This is why each SEP implemented by Polaris comes with a programmable interface for developers to inject their own business logic.

 The complete documentation can be found on readthedocs_.
 The SDF also runs a reference server using Polaris that can be tested using our `demo wallet`_.